 Danish teenagers commonly have their boyfriend or girlfriend sleep over with the approval of their parents.
 DIS students are commonly surprised when their host sibling’s boyfriend or girlfriend joins the family for breakfast in the morning after sleeping over, or when their college-aged peers discuss sex very openly.
 In adulthood, it is common for romantic couples to live together, and have children, without being married.

 The concept of consent is also different in Denmark.
 In the U.S., college students learn that consent means a very clear, enthusiastic ‘yes.’
 In Denmark, consent is commonly implied when you agree to go home with someone and engage in an act of sexual nature.
-While you can, of course, say no at any point in a sexual encounter, most Danish young people would find it strange to bring home someone they have just met at a bar who doesn’t intend to have sex.
-Further, Danish law allows someone under the influence of alcohol to give their full consent unless they are totally incapacitated (e.g. passed out or date rape drugged).
-Both Danish law and DIS do, however, take sexual violence very seriously and support is available to victims/survivors.
+While you can, of course, say no at any point in a sexual encounter, most young Danes would find it odd to go home with someone they just met at a bar who doesn’t intend to have sex.

 DIS recommends that students utilize a few simple safety measures while in Copenhagen, on study tour, and while on personal travel in Europe.
 These tips are provided for proactive purposes only, and it is DIS policy that the victim/survivor never be blamed for their choices or actions surrounding sexual violence.
 No matter the circumstance, perpetrators are to blame for sexual violence and it is never the victim/survivor’s fault.